An Interrupted Place

 5th June – 22nd June 2019

-Felix was borne in Auckland, New Zealand, before moving to New Castle, New South Wales where his father went to art school.
-Having grown up in a household that was supportive and creative, Felix was encouraged to follow a career in the arts.
+Gill was born in Auckland, New Zealand, before moving to Newcastle, New South Wales where his father went to art school.
+Having grown up in a household that was supportive and creative, Gill was encouraged to follow a career in the arts.

-In the early 90’s Felix studied Product Design at the Design Centre Enmore, before completing an advanced diploma in Jewellery and Object Design.
-Felix continued his study as an undergraduate with the Jewellery and Metal studio at Sydney Collage of the Arts, graduating with first class honours in 2013.
+In the early 90’s, Gill studied Product Design at the Design Centre Enmore, before completing an advanced diploma in Jewellery and Object Design.
+Gill continued his study as an undergraduate with the Jewellery and Metal studio at Sydney Collage of the Arts, graduating with first class honours in 2013.

-In 2008 Felix exhibited in his first Jewellery Exhibition and since then he has continued to exhibit regularly and in 2012 co-curated The Final Frontier exhibition and has coordinated the JMGA NSW (Jewellers and Metalsmiths Group of Australia) Christmas showcase.
+In 2008, Gill exhibited in his first Jewellery Exhibition and since then he has continued to exhibit regularly and in 2012 co-curated The Final Frontier exhibition and has coordinated the JMGA NSW (Jewellers and Metalsmiths Group of Australia) Christmas showcase.

-In 2012 Felix accepted an exchange scholarship to the Glasgow School of Art.
+In 2012 Gill accepted an exchange scholarship to the Glasgow School of Art.

-Currently Felix coordinates the communal studios and operations at Gaffa Creative Precinct while continuing his dedication to a studio practice.
+Currently Gill coordinates the communal studios and operations at Gaffa Creative Precinct while continuing his dedication to a studio practice.